binbashar/le-ref-architecture-doc/docs/user-guide/base-workflow/repo-le-tf-infra.md

     7. Run `leverage terraform apply` if you want to review and likely apply those changes

 !!! note
-    If desired at step **#5** you could submit a PR, allowing you and the rest of the team to understand and review what changes would be made to your AWS Cloud Architecture components before executing `leverage terraform apply` (`terraform apply`).
+    If desired, at step **#5** you could submit a PR, allowing you and the rest of the team to understand and review what changes would be made to your AWS Cloud Architecture components before executing `leverage terraform apply` (`terraform apply`).
 This brings the huge benefit of treating changes with a **GitOps** oriented approach, basically as we should treat any other code & infrastructure change, and integrate it with the